aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 **New Game Commands:**
   - `!csgo (steamID)` - Grabs all CSGO stats like kills, deaths, wins, etc using TrackerGG API.
   - `!apex (originID)` - Grabs all Apex stats like kills, deaths, rank, etc using TrackerGG API.
+  - `!lol (riotID)` - Grabs your current ranked stats for this season, like wins, losses, rank etc using RIOT GAMES API.

 **Application commands:**
 - `/ping` - Diagnostic tool to check if Dollar's responding.